jmiller558/w251-finalproject/README.md

 <br>
 <p>
 SmarterChef was developed by Gabriela May-Lagunes, Jesse Miller, Tal Segal, Varun Tanna, and Anil Tipirini as a final project for DATASCI W251 Deep Learning in the Cloud and at the Edge at UC Berkeley.
-It establishes the fundemental infrastructure for a system that recognizes food items, stores an inventory of those items, and recommends recipes based on the items in inventory.
+It is a fully working end-to-end system that recognizes food items, stores an inventory of those items, and recommends recipes based on the items in inventory.
+It establishes the fundamental infrastructure for more advanced food recognition programs, as well as any system designed to track inventory via camera/image recognition and perform analysis/recommendations based on that inventory.
 </p>
 <p align="center">
    <img width="850" src="https://github.com/jmiller558/w251finalproject/blob/master/utils/smarterchef1.png"></a>